 Management actions can adversely affect this quality of wilderness.
 Existing restrictions and management actions can affect opportunities for solitude or primitive and unconfined recreation.
-Campfire regulations, party size limits, and night limits would continue to be implemented at the parks.
+Campfire restrictions, party size limits, and night limits would continue to be implemented at the parks.
 These could restrict opportunities for primitive and unconfined recreation, but serve to protect opportunities for solitude by reducing use in certain areas.
 Other management restrictions that could affect opportunities for primitive and unconfined recreation include the current campfire restrictions, which would continue, and restrictions on stock travel and grazing.
 Stock would continue to be allowed to travel and graze at currently permissible locations, and the amount and types of commercial services provided would continue at the parks.
-Visitor interactions with rangers and other park staff, which can reduce solitude and the primitive and self-reliant nature of wilderness, would continue to occur.
-Thus, opportunities for primitive and unconfined recreation would continue to exist at their current levels.
+Visitor interactions with rangers and other park staff, which can reduce solitude and the primitive and unconfined recreation would continue to exist at their current levels.